• Prisma Header March 2023

 Splash Island at Big Water Marina

 This huge floating obstacle course opened in the summer of 2022 on Lake Hartwell.
-Splash Island is situated at Big Water Marina and Campground, which has a sandy beach, hammocks, chairs, shaded spots, tiny cabins, TV pads, and a delicious restaurant, J.R.
+It is like a theme park on the water!
+The Splash Island floating water park is situated at Big Water Marina and Campground, which has a sandy beach, hammocks, chairs, shaded spots, tiny cabins, TV pads, and a delicious restaurant, J.R.
 Cash’s on-site (it has a pirate ship playground!).

 Hours: Thursday-Sunday from 10 am – 6 pm and the two-hour sessions are 10 am – Noon, 1-3 pm, and 4-6 pm.